GuiltyNeuron/tools/README.md

-This folder contains some tools for the number plate segmentation.
+This folder contains some tools images preprocessing, dataset normalisation and image segmentation.